-Robinson Jr. and Patel are among 31 students from Texas universities selected by the TBHOF for this year’s awards.
+Robinson Jr. and Patel are among 31 students from Texas universities selected by the TBHF for this year’s awards.
 Cecilia Flores ’21 was an award finalist.

 “It’s a great honor to have our UTSA students recognized as Texas Business Hall of Fame Scholar Award finalists,” said Randolph Quinn, executive director of the Office of Student Innovation and Entrepreneurship.
 “David and Devanshi were selected in part for leveraging opportunities offered through our Student Innovation and Entrepreneurship programs.
 They developed an advanced level of business acumen and leadership skills that will serve them well in their professional careers.”

-The TBHOF Foundation recognizes the accomplishments of outstanding Texas business leaders by celebrating their stories and contributions.
-Additionally, the TBHOF rewards up-and-coming business leaders through our Future Legends Scholar & Veteran Award Program, which provides scholar awards to students at participating Texas universities.
-Members of the San Antonio business community enshrined as TBHOF Legends include Graham Weston, Carlos Alvarez and Harvey Najim, among others.
+The TBHF Foundation recognizes the accomplishments of outstanding Texas business leaders by celebrating their stories and contributions.
+Additionally, the TBHF rewards up-and-coming business leaders through our Future Legends Scholar & Veteran Award Program, which provides scholar awards to students at participating Texas universities.
+Members of the San Antonio business community enshrined as TBHF Legends include Graham Weston, Carlos Alvarez and Harvey Najim, among others.

 As a UTSA graduate student, Robinson Jr. was named a Dwight.
 D. Eisenhower Transportation Fellow and was on the winning team for UTSA’s Big Rowdy Idea Competition.
 He was also a Graduate Dean’s Choice Winner for the COVID-19 Transdisciplinary Team Grand Challenge for a proposal titled “Life Under COVID-19: Oral Histories of Small Businesses in the Historic Westside of San Antonio.”
 Robinson Jr. is the son of San Antonio Spurs legend David Robinson.